Important Terminologies in Term Insurance Explained

 1. Policyholder

-Life assured refers to an insured person or for whom a term insurance plan is bought.
+The term "life assured" refers to an insured person or for whom a term insurance plan is bought.
 Usually, the earning member of any family is life assured.
 This way, on their unforeseen demise, the other members are not financially strained by the sudden loss of income.3.
 Nominee

-A nominee is a beneficiary or an individual who receives the sum assured in the event of the insured person’s demise within the ‘term’ of policy.
+A nominee is a beneficiary or an individual who receives the sum assured in the event of the insured person's demise within the 'term' of the policy.
 Typically, the policyholder chooses their nominee, and a family member or close relative is a common choice.4.
 Sum Assured

 5. Policy Term

 Also known as policy duration or policy tenure, policy term refers to the time span for which this plan remains valid.
 However, this period varies from one policy to another.
 For instance, the policy term of your insurance plan can be 50 years.
-This means that in case of the life-assured person’s demise within this period, the insurance company will compensate the entire sum assured amount to the nominee mentioned in this policy.6.
-Premium

 Payment mode or term refers to methods by which policyholders pay the premium to their insurance company.
 In general, payment modes are classified into three categories.
 They are: